lazarus4/Beforth/doc/xforth.md

 If there's anything computing has demonstrated, it's the persistence of data structures.
 Data is like rocks.
 Code is like sand.
 It's desirable to define a minimal amount of rock.
 For the benefit of embedded systems, bloat is optional.

 The traditional maximum allowed length of a name in a Forth system is at least 31 characters.
-This allows three bits of the name string's  to be used as flags.
+This allows three bits of the name string's  length to be used as flags.
 I propose the following flags:

 - `Creator` is set if this word creates a word that will have semantics.
 - `Virtual` is set if the execution tokens in the header are doubles.
 Double execution tokens are used when the Forth runs on a virtual machine hosted by another language.